Sex Addiction therapy: Stop suffering and Treat it!

 What is sex addiction?

 Sex addiction, to those without much experience with it, may believe that it is a joke.
 Too much sex?
 "Oh, I see, you want to cheat on your spouse and then blame it on an "addiction"?"
-Over the last decade and a half, there has been an overwhelming burden of evidence that sexual addiction is a very real and a pervasive phenomenon.
+Over the last decade and a half, there has been an overwhelming burden of evidence that addiction to sex, is a very real and a pervasive phenomenon.
 This is not alarmist, sex-negative, puritanical talk.
 There are droves of people in the U.S. that are suffering emotionally, physically, and financially, stuck in a habit that is making them feel more and more hopeless and helpless.
 Their intimate relationships have been destroyed, or are non-existent.
 Most sex addicts will find that a sexual activity that once gave them pleasure, has become insurmountable.
 The shame and helplessness that this compulsion has created, usually leads to a very lonely and helpless state.
-At its core, I believe that sex addiction, and most addiction in general, is an attachment disorder with a strong biochemical, and behavioral component.
+At its core, I believe that sexual addiction, and most addiction in general, is an attachment disorder with a strong biochemical, and behavioral component.

 For many sex addicts, conduct does not progress further than compulsive masturbation or the extensive use of pornography or phone or computer sex services.
 For others, addiction can involve illegal endeavors such as flashing, voyeurism, profane telephone call, child molestation or rape.

-Even though sex addiction as a diagnosis is not included in the DSM, research studies have shown that the brains of drug addicts and sex addicts respond in a similar way to drugs and sex respectively.
+Even though sexual addiction as a diagnosis is not included in the DSM, research studies have shown that the brains of drug addicts and sex addicts respond in a similar way to drugs and sex respectively.

 The National Council on Sexual Addiction and Compulsivity has defined sexual addiction as "engaging in persistent and escalating patterns of sexual behavior acted out despite increasing negative consequences to self and others."
 In other words, a sex addict will continue to participate in certain sexual behaviors despite facing potential health risks, financial troubles, shattered relationships or even incarceration.

 The Diagnostic and Statistical Manual of Psychiatric Disorders, Volume Four defines sex addiction, under the category "Sexual Disorders Not Otherwise Specified," as "distress about a pattern of repeated sexual relationships involving a succession of lovers who are experienced by the individual only as things to be used."
-According to the manual, sex addiction also involves "compulsive searching for multiple partners, compulsive fixation on an unattainable partner, compulsive masturbation, compulsive love relationships and compulsive sexuality in a relationship.".
+According to the manual, it also involves "compulsive searching for multiple partners, compulsive fixation on an unattainable partner, compulsive masturbation, compulsive love relationships and compulsive sexuality in a relationship.".

 Growing sexual provocation within our society has spawned a rise in the number of individuals engaging in a range of uncommon or illicit sexual practices, such as phone sex, the use of escort services and computer pornography.
 Many more of these individuals and their companions are looking for help.